Full Disclosure On Disciplinary Issues

 In reporting an offense, first read the question being asked carefully, then you should state the facts clearly, briefly and succinctly, take responsibility for the error in judgment and indicate what you learned from it.
 Minor, common disciplinary issues like alcohol violations ordinarily will not be held against you, particularly if they are not repeated and your willingness to own up to them may be perceived as an indication of strong character.

-For more serious violations you may want to contact Office of the Dean for Student Development email@example.com, or your pre-law advisor about preparing your explanation.
+For more serious violations you may want to contact Office of the Dean of Students (DOS) firstname.lastname@example.org, or your pre-law advisor about preparing your explanation.

 If you have any doubt as to whether a disciplinary action must be reported, you should check with the Dean of Student Development or the pre-law advisor.
 If you have a record still on file at ODSD, you may make an appointment at that office to review the record and receive copies of any sanction letters.